k0sproject/rig/README.md

 #### Usage

-Rig provides a struct that can be embedded into your host objects to give them multi-protocol connectivity and multi-os operation support.
+The intended way to use rig is to embed the `rig.Connection` struct into your own.

 Example: